10 warning signs of Alzheimer’s to look for over the holidays

-Here are the 10 warning signs.
-You can learn more by visiting 10signs.org.
+Here are the 10 warning signs, and you can learn more by visiting 10signs.org:

 Memory loss that disrupts daily life.
 One of the most common signs of Alzheimer’s disease, especially in the early stage, is forgetting recently learned information.
 Others include forgetting important dates or events, asking for the same questions over and over, and increasingly needing to rely on memory aids (e.g., reminder notes or electronic devices) or family members for things they used to handle on their own.